Book Review – The Edge Effect by Eric R. Braverman, MD

 From the 50s to the 70s there is a marked decline in lung function or pulmonopause.
 In fact, the effectiveness of breathing is a prime indicator of longevity.
 Stress, anxiety, and exposure to pollutants negatively affect pulmonary function.

 Adrenopause, which is characterized by diminished DHEA, can begin as early as the 30s and up through the 60s.
 By the 70s, without adequate DHEA, cortisol levels also soar.
 This unhealthy state has earned cortisol the title of “death hormone” because there are so many issues associated with diminished adrenal function.
 Primary health concerns include changes in focus, memory and attention, depression, lack of energy, loss of libido (especially with women), anxiety, panic attacks, and increased appetite, all symptoms that we readily associate with advanced aging.

 The loss of muscle mass is another hallmark of aging.
 By the 90s, 20-40% of muscle mass is lost.
 This is known as somatopause, and includes reduced muscle strength as well as reduced mental ability.

 All of the above are physical “pauses” that typically occur; however, Dr. Braverman and most people believe that the “pauses” related to brain function are even more critical to measuring how well we age:

-- Biopause relates to the brain mediated control of the cascade of all the other pauses.
+Relates to the brain-mediated control of the cascade of all the other pauses.

 Other neuropsychiatric disorders can occur at any age but they are especially prevalent in those over 85 years of age, affecting as many as 50% of that population.
 These types of disorders include cognitive dysfunction and dementia, substance abuse, and personality disorders.